 Support those with physical, cognitive or cultural barriers.
 Assist children, adults and seniors in aquatic programs, including lessons and aqua fitness.
-Volunteering at the Aquatic Centre is a great stepping stone to becoming a lifeguard.

 Volunteers must be at least 14 years old, and attend a volunteer orientation program, which you can find and register for online.

 Camps take place in the summer, and during spring and winter break.
-Volunteers must be at least 13 years old, and a minimum of two years older than the campers they are working with.
+Volunteers must be at least 14 years old, and a minimum of two years older than the campers they are working with.

 Want to make a difference in our environment?
 Help restore parks and remove invasive plants.
 Get involved in your community by facilitating programs in parks for families such as play groups, art games and activities.